Pyroxenium/Basalt/docs/objects/Frame/removeFocusedObject.md

 ## removeFocusedObject
-Removes the focus of the supplied object
+Removes the currently focused object of that frame

-#### Parameters:
-1. `object` The child object to remove focus from

 #### Returns:
 1. `frame` The frame being used